Agricultural land market

 Individual data shall not be published, observing art.
 25 of the Law on Statistics.
 The dissemination of individual data is made only under Art.
 26 of the Law on Statistics.

-Problems with the confidentiality of data arise at lower geographic levels and for smaller categories of land (orchards and vineyards), where in some cases there are separate transactions or renting of agricultural land.
+Problems with the confidentiality of data arise at lower geographic levels and for smaller categories of land, where in some cases there are separate transactions or renting of agricultural land.
 In this case, the data is aggregated at the higher geographic level.

 The schedule for dissemination of statistical information from the survey on agricultural land prices and rents is published in the Release Calendar presenting the results of the statistical surveys carried out by the NSI.